 You will need above average high school grades to get into Monmouth University.
 The average high school GPA of the admitted freshman class at Monmouth University was 3.4 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-The school ranks #3 in New Jersey for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Monmouth University accepts 74% of students who apply.
+The school ranks #6 in New Jersey for highest average GPA.
+If your high school grades are above the average 3.4 GPA, you have a very good chance of being admitted as Monmouth University accepts 77% of all applicants.

 |3.50 to 3.75||20%||Good|